kinecosystem/kin-website-docs/docs/how-it-works.md

 ### Implementing the Client Kin SDK
 This step provides the developer’s app with access to the Kin infrastructure.

-Kin offers three client SDKs for the developer to choose from: Kin SDK for Android, Kin SDK for iOS and Kin SDK for Unity.
+Kin offers three client Kin SDKs for the developer to choose from: for [Android](https://docs.kin.org/android/sdk), for [iOS](https://docs.kin.org/ios/sdk), and for [Unity](https://docs.kin.org/unity/sdk).
 Each SDK provides classes and methods for creating and managing Kin accounts.
 The developer has to integrate one of them in his application code.

 Each Client SDK has two preconfigured environments to select from: Test and Production.
 Using a customized environment is also possible.
 For the purpose of this overview, we describe only the Production environment.
 ### Implementing the Backend Server Kin SDK
 In production, this server connects the client app with the Kin blockchain and enables processing Kin transactions.

-Kin offers two backend SDKs for the developer to choose from:  Kin SDK for Python and the Kin SDK for Node.js.
+Kin offers two backend server SDKs for the developer to choose from:  for [Python](https://docs.kin.org/python/sdk) and for [Node.js](https://docs.kin.org/nodejs/sdk).
 The developer has to integrate one of them in his backend code.

 Each backend server SDK has two preconfigured environments to select from: Test and Production.
 Using a customized environment is also possible.
 For the purpose of this overview, we describe only the Production environment.

 When initializing the backend server SDK, the developer uses the [private key](https://docs.kin.org/terms-and-concepts#private-key-private-seed) of the blockchain account created at the beginning of the setup.
-Then the account can be used as operational account (for whitelisting transactions, creating new accounts and sending payments to users).
+Then the account can be used as [operational account](https://docs.kin.org/terms-and-concepts#account-operational) for performing the following operations:
+* Whitelisting transactions
+* Creating new accounts
+* Sending payments to users
 ### Creating Client (Local) Accounts for Existing Users
 Once the Client Kin SDK is implemented, the developer creates a client (local) account for each user of his app.
 These accounts reside on the users’ devices.
-When such an account is created, a keypair is generated.
+When such an account is created, a [keypair](https://docs.kin.org/terms-and-concepts#keypair) is generated.
 Its private key is stored securely on the user’s device, and the public key is used for creating a corresponding account on the blockchain (see the next step).
 ### Creating a Blockchain Account for Each User
 For accessing the blockchain and performing Kin transactions, each client account has to have a corresponding blockchain account.
-This is done by building a Create Account transaction that contains the public key of the client account and sending it to the developer’s operational blockchain account (see section Creating an Account).
-The operational account signs the transaction and creates a blockchain account.
+It is created using the public key of the client account as an identifier and address (see section [Creating an Account](https://docs.kin.org/how-it-works#creating-an-account)).
 ## Operation
 ### Core Functionalities of a Kin App
 There are two main functionalities that the developer has to implement for operating a Kin-enabled app: